Get the latest from TODAY

 Emer — Emer was a legendary wife who possessed the six gifts of womanhood, according to Irish mythology: beauty, voice, speech, wisdom, chastity, and needlework.
 Used by Yeats, Emer — pronounced ee-mer — is widely used in modern Ireland.
 In the U.S., plenty of girls are called Emery or Emerson but none are named Emer.

 Fia — Fia and its Irish version Fiadh are among the fastest-rising girls’ names in Ireland yet are virtually unknown in the U.S. It means “wild deer” but might also be a short form for Sofia.

 Fintan — Fintan has a great meaning, or rather two great meanings — white fire or white bull — and a worthy ancient namesake: the legendary Fintan is said to be the only Irishman to survive the biblical flood.
 A perfect long form for the stylish Finn, Fintan is rarely used in the U.S.

 Lorcan — Despite its use in "Harry Potter" and its status as the name of the patron saint of Dublin, Lorcan was given to only 15 baby boys in the U.S. in 2014.
 Meaning “little and fierce,” it’s the perfect successor to Logan.

 Nuala — Girls’ name Nuala is a short form of Fionnuala, which means “white shoulders,” and is frequently used on its own.
-Nuala was given to 13 girls in the U.S. last year.

 Ultan — It’s no surprise, given that this name means “man from Ulster,” that it’s most popular in Northern Ireland.
-While 18 saints were named Ultan, no babies in the US were given the name in 2014.
+While 18 saints were named Ultan, no babies in the U.S. were given the name in 2014.